cyrex562/zeromq/notes.md

 **deprecated**

 * terminate a zmq context
-* any blocking operations currently in progress on sockets open within 'context' shall return immediately with an error code of ETERM.
+* any blocking operations currently in progress on sockets open within 'context' shall return immediately with an Error code of ETERM.
 * any further operations other than zmq_close on sockets in the context will fail
 * after interrupting all blocking calls, zmq_ctx_destroy blocks until all sockets open within context have been closed